How to Fix Broken Packages in Ubuntu

 Resolve DPKG Lock Issue

-The DPKG lock error appears when trying to install a package while another process is using DPKG.
+The DPKG lock error appears when you try to install a package while another process is using DPKG.
+For example:

 sudo rm /var/lib/apt/lists/lock